From PTFE Chemistry to ePTFE Performance

 Why the Design Works

-Role of TiO₂ (titanium dioxide).
-TiO₂ provides antibacterial and deodorizing capabilities.
-It also imparts a lubricating effect during processing, reducing friction-induced roughness, improving surface smoothness, and mitigating calendering cracks.
-The result is a smoother, denser, more uniform ePTFE laminate with enhanced functional value in hygienic and high-purity environments.
+TiO₂ provides antibacterial and deodorizing properties.
+It also enhances lubrication during processing, reducing friction-induced roughness, improving surface smoothness, and minimizing calendering cracks.
+As a result, we achieve a smoother, denser, and more uniform expanded PTFE laminate, which offers greater functional value in hygienic and high-purity environments.

-Reliable sealing with chemical and thermal stability and excellent electrical insulation;
+Reliable sealing with chemical and thermal stability, and excellent electrical insulation.

-Improved creep resistance and higher tie strength under clamping loads;
+Improved creep resistance and higher tie strength under clamping loads.

 Where to Use It—and What to Specify